fanglaogong/vgpu-proxmox/README.md

 ![Video Tutorial to find the right driver](downloading_driver.mp4)

-After downloading, extract the zip file and then copy the file called `NVIDIA-Linux-x86_64-DRIVERVERSION-vgpu-kvm.run` (where DRIVERVERSION is a string like `535.129.03`) from the `Host_Drivers` folder to your Proxmox host into the `/root/` folder using tools like FileZilla, WinSCP, scp or rsync.
+After downloading, extract the zip file and then copy the file called `NVIDIA-Linux-x86_64-DRIVERVERSION-vgpu-kvm.run` (where DRIVERVERSION is a string like `550.54.16`) from the `Host_Drivers` folder to your Proxmox host into the `/root/` folder using tools like FileZilla, WinSCP, scp or rsync.

-### ⚠️ From here on, I will be using the 16.2 driver, but the steps are the same for other driver versions
+### ⚠️ From here on, I will be using the 17.1 driver, but the steps are the same for other driver versions

-For example when I run a command like `chmod +x NVIDIA-Linux-x86_64-535.129.03-vgpu-kvm.run`, you should replace `535.129.03` with the driver version you are using (if you are using a different one).
+For example when I run a command like `chmod +x NVIDIA-Linux-x86_64-550.54.16-vgpu-kvm.run`, you should replace `550.54.16` with the driver version you are using (if you are using a different one).
 You can get the list of version numbers [here](#nvidia-driver).

 Every step where you potentially have to replace the version name will have this warning emoji next to it: ⚠️

 > ### Have a vgpu supported card?
 Read here!
 >
-> If you don't have a card like the Tesla P4, or any other gpu from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), please continue reading at [Patching the driver](#patching-the-driver)
+>> **PLEASE READ THIS**
+>>
+>> Starting from 17.0, all Pascal (and older) GPUs are **not officially supported** anymore.
+If you still want to use them, either stay on the LTS 16.x branch, or patch the driver with the relevant patch.
 >
-> With a supported gpu, patching the driver is not needed, so you should skip the next section.
-You can simply install the driver package like this:
+> If you have a vgpu supported gpu from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), patching is not necessary, and you can skip this step.
+> You can simply install the driver package like this:
 >
 > ⚠️
 > ```bash
-> chmod +x NVIDIA-Linux-x86_64-535.129.03-vgpu-kvm.run
+> chmod +x NVIDIA-Linux-x86_64-550.54.16-vgpu-kvm.run
-> ./NVIDIA-Linux-x86_64-535.129.03-vgpu-kvm.run --dkms
+> ./NVIDIA-Linux-x86_64-550.54.16-vgpu-kvm.run --dkms -m=kernel
 > ```
 >
 > To finish the installation, reboot the system